 On this blog, we frequently discuss that the willfulness standard is rather amorphous.
 Whether a taxpayer’s conduct can be considered willful is a subjective determination based on the intent of the taxpayer.
 Since it is impossible to actually get into a taxpayer’s head and know what he or she was thinking at the time, prosecutors look for outward signs of intent.
-These signs of intent are part of the overall factors and circumstances surrounding the alleged failure to disclose accounts.
+These signs of intent are part of the overall facts and circumstances surrounding the alleged failure to disclose foreign accounts.

 In 2015, we wrote about the IRS’s refusal to further define the term willful beyond the one line definition, “For purposes of the streamlined procedures, non-willful conduct is conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”
 There is a significant lack of clarity regarding this definition since it fails to further define the terms it utilizes and does not provide clear examples or factors to guide the determination.

 Recently, we wrote about an IRS official’s decision to finally provide additional information regarding the willfulness standard.
 In November 2016, IRS Small Business/Self-Employed Division special trial attorney and division counsel, John McDougal, indicated that most taxpayers should be able to qualify for the Streamlined Disclosure Program.
 He said that, “As long as you weren’t fraudulent or willful in the FBAR sense . . . even gross negligence is an appropriate basis for filing streamlined.”
-While this announcement seemed like good news for taxpayers with potential compliance issues, subsequent events seem to suggest a lowered standard for civil willfulness findings.
+While this announcement seemed like good news for taxpayers with potential compliance issues, subsequent events seem to suggest a tremendously lowered standard for criminal & civil willfulness findings.

 In a recent California tax case, United States v.
 Bohanec, No. 2:15-cv-4347 (C.D.
 Cal.
 Dec.
 8, 2016) there was an issue of what constitutes willfulness within the context of an FBAR duty.
 In Bohanec, the taxpayers were business owners who ran a camera store in California.
 The taxpayers apparently had several lucrative contracts with foreign camera companies and parts suppliers.
 From these contracts, the taxpayers deposited income into Swiss Bank accounts.
-They did not report these account nor did they tell anyone about the accounts except for their children.
+They did not report these accounts, nor did they tell anyone about the accounts except for their children.

 In 2010, they attempted to use the OVDP program to come clean regarding the unreported accounts.
 However, even when making this disclosure, the taxpayers failed to include certain offshore accounts.
 Thus, the taxpayers were rejected from OVDP.
-In a court proceeding, the judge found that, as sophisticated business people, the taxpayers had engaged in reckless disregard of their tax and information reporting obligations.
+In a court proceeding, the judge found that, as sophisticated businesspeople, the taxpayers had engaged in reckless disregard of their tax and information reporting obligations.

 The interesting takeaway from this case is that the defendants had argued that that “willfulness” included only intentional, meaning with knowledge, violations of known legal duties.
 Therefore, under the approach urged by the Bonehacs, a willfulness finding would have required not only knowledge of the obligation but also the specific intent to avoid it.
 However, the court found that within a civil context, willfulness does not require any knowledge on the behalf of the taxpayer.
 Rather, the court found that no knowledge or intent is necessary for willfulness.
 The fact that a taxpayer acted recklessly without knowledge in the context of his or her characteristics and circumstances is enough to support a finding of willfulness.